yogeshhegde/processor-sdk-doc/source/rtos/PDK_Platform_Software/Device_Drivers/VPS_Drivers.rst

 ::

      * Starting from Processor SDK 4.2 release, idkAM574x support is added for VPS.
-     * Starting from Processor SDK 4.2 release, oV1063x camera part support is added for AM572x - GP evm.
+     * Starting from Processor SDK 4.2 release, oV1063x camera part support is added for AM572x - GP evm (older Aptina MT9T11 camera is never supported).
      * Starting from Processor SDK 3.2 release, osd101t2587 lcd panel is supported (new part) along with osd101t2045 lcd panel (old part) on idkAM572x and idkAM571x boards for all display subsystem examples.
      * The bare metal examples are added starting from Processor SDK 4.0 release